samuelmurail/gromacs_py/gromacs_py/doc/install.rst

 Prerequisites
 ---------------------------------------

-1. python 3 librairies:
+1. python 3 libraries:
-	* sys, os, shutil, glob, argparse, subprocess, operator
+	* numpy
+	* scipy
+	* Sphinx and sphinx-argparse (only for building documentation)

 2. `pdb2pqr`_: